 - Do you like working hands on?

 Most schools, training providers and universities can offer some level of career advice and information.
 Here are some links to Career Counselling outside of your school or educational institution:

 The Planning Your Career section of Youth Central might be especially useful.
-It provides a link to the Willing and Able Mentor program for people with a disability.
+It provides a link to the Mentor Program for people with a disability.

 Frequently Asked Question

 What is the difference between career and job?

 Career is a long term employment goal.
 Job is a short term employment goal.

 For example: You want to become the School Principal later in the future.
 You start studying a teaching course.
 You graduate as a teacher and found a job teaching Year 7-9 students.

 You work in this job for 2 years before moving to another school to teach Year 8-9 students.